AtlasAnalyticsLab/AdaFisher/README.md

 conda install -n AdaFisher ipykernel --update-deps --force-reinstall
 ```

-# License 📜
+## 📜 License

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [LICENSE](LICENSE) file for details.

-# Citation 📄
+## 📄 Citation

-If you find this repository useful, please consider giving a star and citation (arxiv preprint):
+If you find this repository useful, please consider giving a star ⭐ and citing our work 📝:)

 ```bibtex
 @misc{gomes2024adafisher,